karthiksv/esp_isca_ae/emulator/README.txt

 5/convergence_heterogeneity.py
 This generates the data presented in figure 8.
 The data is saved as csv and can be processed with Excel (heterogeneity_python_post_process.xls) to generate the figure as displayed in the paper.
-The function can be invoked in a python3 session with from convergence_heterogeneity import * convergence_heterogeneity()
+The function can be invoked in a python3 session with the following code:

+from convergence_heterogeneity import *
+convergence_heterogeneity()